TimothyMcEvoy/TimothyMcEvoy/README.md

 ### Hi!
 I'm an Aerospace Engineering student concentrating on space engineering with minors in physics and math.
-I am also a payload/electronics team lead on the inspireFly @ VT satellite.
+I am also a payload & electronics team lead on the inspireFly @ VT satellite.
 At Virginia Tech my design portfolio includes two cubesat teams, along with a few other projects... <br>

 I am currently an intern at The Boeing Company in El Segundo, California.
 At Boeing I work in Electronics Product Design and Analysis Engineering for the Space Electronics division.
 ##### Check out some of the stuff I'm working on at Virginia Tech in these places: